 SAN DIEGO— Two phase 3 trials presented during a poster session at Psych Congress 2019 found that, esketamine nasal spray, added to standard-of-care treatment, rapidly reduced depressive symptoms in patients at immediate risk of suicide.

-Studies, ASPIRE-1 and ASPIRE-2, randomized adults with major depressive disorder who had active suicidal ideation with intent and who also required psychiatric hospitalization, to 84 mg of esketamine nasal spray twice a week or placebo for four weeks.
+Studies, ASPIRE-1 and ASPIRE-2, randomized adults with severe depression who had active suicidal ideation with intent and who also required psychiatric hospitalization, to 84 mg of esketamine nasal spray twice a week or placebo for four weeks.

 In ASPIRE-1, 113 patients received esketamine nasal spray and 112 patients received placebo.
 At baseline, the average total score on the Montgomery-Ǻsberg Depression Rating Scale (MADRS) was 41.1.
 On the Clinical Global Impression-Severity of Suicidal—Revised (CGI-SS-R) scale, 89% of patients rated moderately to extremely suicidal.